muneeb042/Skull-Stripping/README.md

 Dataset is in the rawb format, raw byte (unsigned) : One (unsigned) byte is used for each voxel, and the data is scaled such that it will use the entire 0...255 range of values.

 RAWB (raw binary) image to a PGM (Portable Gray Map) file Conversion is done.

+Threshold the pgm files by taking mean value as threshold.

+Skull strip the pgm files.